itsa/itsa.github.io/_docs/focusmanager/different-focuskeys.md

 module: focusmanager
 maintainer: Marco Asbreuk
 title: Different focuskeys
-intro: "This example shows how multiple focusmanagers can be setup.
-The setup is done by HTML.
-You can easily switch between the two containers: their state gets reserved.
-Because of the <b>.focussed</b> class, the container that holds a focussed element gets highlighted.
-Notice the difference between the tow containers: only the first will focus the area-element."
+intro: "This example shows how to setup a focusmanager that navigates with different keys: <b>arrow-up</b> and <b>arrow-down</b>.
+You could as wel use a plugin, with an additional config-object that looks like: <b>{keyup: 39, keydown: 41}</b>.<br><br>By setting the focus to the container, the first element gets focussed automaticly."
 ---

 <style type="text/css">
     .container {
         width: 300px;
-        height: 250px;
         margin: 20px;
         border: solid 1px #000;
         padding: 10px;